guyulongcs/IJCAI2019_HGAT/README.md

 Please cite the following paper if you use the data in any way.

 1. Chen, Weijian, Yulong Gu, Zhaochun Ren, Xiangnan He, Hongtao Xie, Tong Guo, Dawei Yin, and Yongdong Zhang.
 "Semi-supervised User Profiling with Heterogeneous Graph Attention Networks."
 IJCAI 19

-Download link:
-We only provide samples of the dataset here.
-If you are interested in using the whole dataset for your research, please send your email to guyulongcs@gmail.com.